 A bone spur is the growth of additional bone along the edges of a joint.
 It is also called an osteophyte.
 Bone spurs develop as a result of trauma, instability, and arthritis.
 If large enough they can prevent the knee from straightening.
 Bone spurs can cause a physical block to full knee extension.

 The kneecap is intended to slide smoothly up and down the boney groove in the thigh bone.
 The groove is called the trochlear groove.
 If the knee cap becomes dislocated from this boney groove it can cause patients to complain that they can’t straighten the knee.
 The annual incidence of primary patellar dislocation is 5.8 per 100 000 in the general population (6).
 This occurs most frequently in the 10- to 17-year age group.
-Causes of kneecap dislocations include trauma, weak muscles, and female gender.
+Causes of kneecap dislocations include trauma, weak muscles, and the female gender.

 The body is a miraculous system.
 It requires synchronized movements between muscles, tendons, and ligaments.
-If muscle imbalance occurs the system can breakdown.
+If muscle imbalance occurs the system can break down.
 The muscles in the lower legs must work together to allow full flexion and extension of the knee.
 If the hamstrings become chronically tight and the quadriceps are weak it may be challenging or difficult to straighten your knee.

 When Should I be Concerned About Not Being Able to Straighten Knee?

-A single episode where you can’t straighten knee that is not associated with other symptoms typically does not warrant concern or further evaluation.
-Multiple episodes of not being able to straighten your knee warrants further evaluation.
+A single episode where you can’t straighten the knee that is not associated with other symptoms typically does not warrant concern or further evaluation.
+Multiple episodes of not being able to straighten your knee warrant further evaluation.
 Who should evaluate the clicking in your knee?
 Bypass your surgeon and schedule a consultation with a physician trained in Interventional Orthopedics.
 Surgeons provide surgical solutions that are not always in your best interest.
 What is Interventional Orthopedics?
 It is a board-certified physician in PM& R or anesthesia with advanced orthopedic training with nonsurgical treatment options.
 They use orthobiologics to heal injured orthopedic tissue.
 Orthobioligcs are biological substances naturally found in the body that are used to promote quicker healing of muscle, tendon, and bone injuries.
 To learn more please click on the video below.

 What Are the Treatment Options?